Ana Bárbara: International stardom

-After several years as a recording artist, Bárbara began to produce her own material.
+After several years as a recording artist, Ana Bárbara began to produce her own material.
 She took control of the direction of her music and began to compose, arrange, and select her own lyrics and melodies, yet followed patterns of earlier albums.

 In September 2003, Te Atraparé...Bandido was released; it became one of her most successful albums to date.
 Soon record executives pushed for a follow-up album, and in May 2005 she produced and released Loca de Amar.
 She continued booking success with popular chart-topping singles like Bandido, Deja, Loca, and Lo Busqué, which dominated airwaves across South America, Mexico, and the United States, as well as on Billboard Hot Latin Tracks.

 Selena tribute concert

-In April 2005, she participated in Selena ¡VIVE!, an anniversary tribute concert held in honor of Latin music icon Selena.
-The star-studded event was held on April 7, 2005, at Reliant Stadium in Houston, Texas and included mainstream acts, such as Thalía, Ana Gabriel, Alejandra Guzman, Olga Tanon, Pepe Aguilar, and Banda el Recodo, among others.
+In 2005, she participated in Selena ¡VIVE!, an anniversary tribute concert held in honor of Latin music icon Selena.
+The star-studded event was held on April 7, 2005, at Reliant Stadium in Houston, Texas and included mainstream acts, such as Thalía, Ana Gabriel, Alejandra Guzman, Olga Tañón, Pepe Aguilar, and Banda el Recodo, among others.
 The iconic tribute was produced by Spanish-language network Univision, and made history by becoming the most watched Spanish-language television special in the US.
 Bárbara produced and co-wrote a new version of "La Carcacha", which mixed Selena's original version with her Grupero signature style.

 2005 Latin Grammy recognition

-By the fall of 2005 Bárbara was awarded a Latin Grammy Award for Best Grupero Album for her album, Loca de Amar at the 6th Annual Latin Grammy ceremony held at the Shrine Auditorium in Los Angeles.
+In 2005 Ana Bárbara was awarded a Latin Grammy Award for Best Grupero Album for her album, Loca de Amar at the 6th Annual Latin Grammy ceremony held at the Shrine Auditorium in Los Angeles.
 This was also Bárbara's Grammy ceremony debut where she performed a medley of Lo Busqué and Loca.

-While her career was in its peak popularity, she made a bold decision to take an extensive break from music.
-She put her career on hold for several years in order to dedicate time to her new family.
-She also relocated to the popular resort city of Cancún, México with newly husband Pirru and their combined children Emiliano Gallardo (born in 2000), José Emilio Fernandez (born in 2005) and Paula Fernandez (born in 2001).
+When her career was in its peak popularity she put her career on hold for several years in order to dedicate time to her new family.
+She also relocated to the popular resort city of Cancún, Mexico with new husband Pirru and their three children.
 Her second child, José María, was born in the fall of 2006.
 During her "time-off," she joined the food-industry business.

-She opened an exclusive restaurant in 2007 titled Chocolate City, located in Cancún, Quintana Roo, México.
-The restaurant relocated to plaza La Isla then later sold to sister Sabina Montero.
-It was renamed La Casa de Los Abuelos.
-In 2008, Ana Bárbara expanded her entrepreneur side once again by opening a nightclub titled Bandido.
-The night-club was also located in Cancún, Quintana Roo, México; however, it was sold to a business investor a year later.
+In 2008, Ana Bárbara opened a nightclub Bandido located in Cancún.
+It was sold to a business investor a year later.